sanger-pathogens/BaGPipe/README.md

 ## Getting started

 ### Setting up
-You can clone from this repository.
-You need to have Nextflow.
-You shouldn't need to set up specific containers for any of the processes used in this pipeline.
+Install Java and Nextflow via https://www.nextflow.io/docs/latest/install.html.

 ### Example command
-BaGPipe is very simple to run under Nextflow.
-You just need to understand the input required (see Inputs below).
-I have provided some example input data in the folder "example_input" on this repository.
-In your command line interface, you can execute BaGPipe after the set-up by something like:
+Running BaGPipe is easy!
+You just need to specify a few input files (see [Inputs](#inputs) below).
+Some example input is provided in the [example_input](./example_input) folder.
+These example inputs will work with the below commands, provided assemblies available in the [Pyseer tutorial](https://pyseer.readthedocs.io/en/master/tutorial.html) are downloaded and paths in the inputs updated accordingly.

+Different configuration profiles can be specified depending on the compute environment in which BaGPipe is run.
+In most cases, BaGPipe should be run in an HPC environment, but these environments are specific to host institutions.
+To run BaGPipe with an nf-core profile appropriate for your institution, find a config file [here](https://github.com/nf-core/configs/tree/master/conf) and add a line for the raw config file to [profiles.config](./profiles.config).

+If you need to make code changes it may be better to clone this repository and run the pipeline using `nextflow run main.nf`, instead of pulling directly from GitHub (as in the example command below).

+The profiles for Sanger have been set up by default, so to run on the Sanger HPC, using singularity to handle pipeline dependencies:
 ```
-bsub -o job_reports/test1.o -e job_reports/test1.e \
+bsub -q oversubscribed -M 4000 -R "rusage[mem=4000] select[mem>4000]" -o test.o -e test.e \
-  nextflow run ../gwas_pipeline/main.nf \
+  nextflow run sanger-pathogens/BaGPipe \
     -profile sanger,singularity \
     --manifest genome_manifest.csv \
     --genotype_method unitig \